These homemade dark chocolate hearts are a great way to say “I love you” without having to waste paper on the box.

 - Make a romantic dinner at home using locally grown ingredients or visit a local restaurant that serves organic or locally-grown food.

 - When selecting wine, opt for organic.
+See health benefits of red wine.

 Homemade Chocolate Bars with Dried Fruit and Nuts